 Photo by Jasmin Thankachen

 One of the most popular trails at Olallie State Park, the Twin Falls hike, is a day trip in itself.
-It’s a moderate 3.6 mile hike.
-The trail head is located on a dead end road, accompanied by a small parking lot.
+It’s a moderate 3.6-mile hike.
+The trailhead is located on a dead-end road, accompanied by a small parking lot.
 You need a Discover Pass to park.

-Walking through an old-growth forest, we found many areas to climb over rocks and down paths to the river’s shore.
-Sturdy hiking shoes or rain boots are recommended to get through the mud, muck, rocks and root-strewn paths.
+Walking through an old-growth forest, we found many areas to climb over rocks and down paths to the riverā€™s shore.
+To get through the mud, muck, rocks, and root-strewn paths, sturdy hiking shoes or rain boots are recommended.

-A twenty-minute walk on levelish ground leads you past a large (climbable) boulder and up a steep hill.
+A twenty-minute walk on level ground leads you past a large (climbable) boulder and up a steep hill.
 We marched up in a single file line, resting at the top.
 Follow the path up to a viewpoint with two benches.
-One of the benches was missing a seat and the edge of the hill is exposed.
-Be careful at this spot while you enjoy the breathtaking view of the Twin Falls.
-You’ll see the entire falls from this vantage point and may want to stop for a little while, then turn back.
+One of the benches was missing a seat, exposing the hill’s edge.
+Be careful at this spot while enjoying the breathtaking Twin Falls view.
+Youā€™ll see the entire falls from this vantage point, and you may want to stop for a little while and then turn back.

 Drenched and muddy